roads/web-experiment-tutorial/tutorial_part2_server.md

 ## Web Site Deployment

 In this part, we will cover the basics of deploying a website to a server and making it accessible to the outside world.
 Companion code for this part can be found in the directory `\server-tutorial-wrapper`.
 This part builds upon the companion website code from the previous part.
 To help you identify what has been added, new code will be marked using comments *BEGIN NEW CODE* and *END NEW CODE*.
-The remainder of this tutorial assumes that the server is configured using a LAMP stack and is written for the Mozer Lab server (i.e., https://www.mozerlab.us/).
+The remainder of this tutorial assumes that the server is configured using a LAMP stack, although the code will likely require little modification for other server configurations.

 ### Signing into the Server
 In order to deploy the website to a server, you need server credentials (i.e, a username and password).
 Your admin should have provided you will these.
 In case you are interested, creating a new user is straightforward.
 An existing user with sudo privileges (i.e., your admin) issues the following commands on the server: